x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         Format: `Group: "group1"` or `Group:['group1', 'group2']`

-    - SplitGroupStart ( *number* ): The position of the starting partition group
+    - SplitGroupStart ( *number* ): The position of the starting partition group, and the default is -1

         - -1 indicates random computation
-        - >=0 indicates computation from a specified position; if this value exceeds the number of data groups, it will automatically wrap around
+        - grater than or equal 0 indicates computation from a specified position; if this value exceeds the number of data groups, it will automatically wrap around

     - AutoIndexId ( *boolean* ): Whether to automatically create a unique index named "$id" based on the field "_id", and the default value is "true", automatically created.